LeakyAI/PyTorch-Overview/README.md

 Copyright 2021 Leaky.AI LLC

 ## Overview
-This repo contains the exercises for the http://www.leaky.ai course called <b>Introduction to Deep Learning with PyTorch</b>.
+This repo contains the exercises for the course called <b>Introduction to A.I.
+Programming with PyTorch</b>.

+Link the course can be found here:  https://www.leaky.ai/introduction-to-ai-programming-with-pytorch-course-beginner

 ## Directions
 In order to complete this assingment: